yikai82/course_note_DSI_AI_ML/module_4_Ln+Class+Resample/DSI-LCR01-kNN_classification.md

 1. In K-nearest neighbors classification, the **scale (distance)** of each variable affects predictions.

-2. Variables with larger scales (e. g ., salary) have a bigger impact on distance calculations than variables with smaller scales (e.g., years of education).
+2. Variables with larger scales (e.g., salary) have a bigger impact on distance calculations than variables with smaller scales (e.g., years of education).

     - This means that variables with large scales might dominate the prediction process.
     - *Example: a $1000 difference in salary affects distances more than a 10-year difference in education.
 However, in reality, 10 years of education might be more significant for predicting job type than a $1000 difference in salary.*
-    - Scaling:  To ensure fair contribution from all variables, we performance **standardization** to scale and center data before entering it into the model:
+    - **Scaling***: To ensure fair contribution from all variables, we performa **standardization** to scale and center data before entering it into the model:

-      --> Find The difference between the observation and tmean (μ) and divide it by the standard deviation (σ) for each value.
+      --> Find The difference between the observation and mean (μ) and divide it by the standard deviation (σ) for each value.

-    - This tandardization adjusts the data so each variable has a mean of 0 and a standard deviation of 1, allowing the model to consider each variable equally based on its relationship to the outcome rather than its scale.
+    - This standardization adjusts the data so each variable has a mean of 0 and a standard deviation of 1, allowing the model to consider each variable equally based on its relationship to the outcome rather than its scale.

 3. Imbalance